Patkolino/CurrencyConverter-React/README.md

 ## Features

-- **Multiple currencies**: App is currently supporting 4 currencies (EUR, USD, GBP and PLN)
+- **Multiple currencies**: App is currently supporting 4 currencies (EUR, USD, GBP, and PLN)
 - **Interactive UI**: Simple responsive design with a clean user interface
-- **Error handling**: Proper handling for invalid, missing or identical currencies or values
+- **Error handling**: Proper handling for invalid, missing, or identical currencies or values
 - **Reset functionality**: Easily clear all input fields with a single click
 - **Live Date and time**: This project includes a real-time date and time display